 Foot eczema is most commonly confused with athlete’s foot; however, the two can be distinguished from each other.

-Athlete’s foot rashes appear between the toes and along the sides of the feet and heel.
-It is a fungal infection and is usually picked up in moist places like a communal shower floor or pool deck.
+Athlete’s foot appears between the toes and along the sides of the feet and heel.
+It is a fungal skin infection and is usually picked up in moist places like a communal shower floor or pool deck.
 It is also extremely contagious and only gets worse when feet are kept in warm, moist, enclosed spaces.

 Types of Foot Eczema

 There are several types of eczema that may affect your feet.
 They can be distinguished in terms of their symptoms.
 Among the most common types of foot eczema are:

 This type of eczema is characterized by oval (coin-shaped) plaques on the feet and can be caused by stress, different climates, and occupational hazards.